Erik Gundersen: 1985

-Gundersen successfully defended his World title, winning the 1985 Individual Speedway World Championship at the Odsal Stadium in Bradford.
-He achieved the treble of World titles by winning the World Cup and World Pairs again, in arguably greatest ever season.
+Gundersen defended his World title, winning the 1985 Individual Speedway World Championship at the Odsal Stadium in Bradford.
+He achieved the treble of World titles by winning the World Cup and World Pairs again.
 He also won the British League Riders' Championship for the second time.

 1986

-Despite a 10th place finish (engine failure during the heats ended his chances of winning) at the 1986 World Final, he won a fifth World Cup gold medal in a Denmark team that dominated world speedway at the time.
+Despite a tenth place finish (engine failure during the heats ended his chances of winning) at the 1986 World Final, Gundersen won a fifth World Cup gold medal in a Denmark team that dominated world speedway at the time.
 He also won the World pairs with Hans Nielsen and a second Long Track World Championship.

 1987

-Gundersen was pipped by great rival Nielsen in the 2-day 1987 World Final at the Amsterdam Olympic Stadium.
+Gundersen was pipped by great rival Nielsen in the two-day 1987 World Final at the Amsterdam Olympic Stadium.
 He once again made amends by winning the World Pairs (with Nielsen) and a sixth World Cup.
 Domestically, he won another Knockout Cup with Cradley and was already regarded as one of their greatest ever riders.